 The goal is to rank higher in search, you have an opportunity to significantly increase your business when using Google Maps marketing.

-The better your profile is optimized, the higher your chances are for showing up in a Google Maps search for your business genre in your area.
+The better your profile is optimized, the higher your chances are of showing up in a Google Maps search for your business genre in your area.

 Why Is Google Maps Marketing So Important?